Chair: Professor Cheever

 Note: Once the student matriculates at Moravian College, only those grades earned at Moravian College count towards the GPA targets; that is, the GPA targets are not based on an average of grades earned at Moravian and grades earned at other institutions.

 Students are required to possess the physical, cognitive, and emotional ability to perform the functions which are necessary for the safe practice of nursing and essential to the licensing requirements.
-Students must be capable of meeting the performance standards (see the Department of Nursing Student Handbook) with or reasonable accommodation in order to be admitted to the nursing program.
+Students must be capable of meeting the performance standards (see the School of Nursing Student Handbook) with or reasonable accommodation in order to be admitted to the nursing program.
 A criminal background check, child abuse check, urine drug screen, and health screen are required for all students prior to entering clinical nursing courses.
 Negative finds from criminal background checks, child abuse checks, urine drug screenings, and health examinations, as well as a satisfactory record of immunizations against common communicable diseases, are required for all students prior to entering clinical nursing courses and at periodic intervals during the program of study.

 Transfer students are typically not awarded nursing course credit for previous nursing courses taken at other institutions.
 Previous coursework, total Moravian equivalency units, and the preceding criteria will determine admission and placement in the nursing program.